Denellyne/Function-Benchmarker/README.md

 ## How to use

-Call setupBenchmark() at the start of your main function and writeDataOnExit() at the end
+Call setupBenchmark(TimeMeasure,FunctionName) at the start of your main function

-To benchmark the actual function just create an instance of the class Timer like so:

-    Timer benchmark(measureUnits);

-Measure Units:

-    1 - Seconds
-    2 - Milliseconds
-    3 - Microseconds
-    4 - Nanoseconds (Default)
+If you wish to see the calls times In-Real-Time,uncomment #define DEBUGPRINT inside benchmark.h

+### Benchmarking a function

+Inside your function call do,
+Timer->Start(), at the start,and Timer->Stop() at the end of your function

 ## Data saved

-It saves your average call duration, amount of calls and each call time
+It saves your average call duration, amount of calls and each call time in a Markdown file

 ## Display call time In-Real-Time